TouradBaba/multi-page_dash_application/README.md

 - **Interactive Dashboards**: Explore population and GDP trends by country and region interactively.
 - **Geospatial Visualization**: Utilize interactive maps to visualize population density and GDP distribution.
 - **Multi-page Application**: Navigate between different sections dedicated to population and GDP data.
-- **Deployment**: Accessible online via Heroku, providing convenient access to the dashboards.
+- **Deployment**: Accessible online via Heroku and PythonAnywhere.

 ## Deployment

 The application is deployed on both Heroku and PythonAnywhere.
-You can access the live Population and GDP Data Visualization Dashboard at the following locations:
+You can access it at the following locations:

 - [Heroku](https://dash-app1-3836e5244b0e.herokuapp.com/)
 - [PythonAnywhere](https://tourad.pythonanywhere.com/)